ldoolitt/vhd2vl/README.md

 happens, a minor rewrite of that process will let you work around the problem.

-If you need to look at the VHDL grammar, make puts a copy of it in vhd2vl.output.
-If you need to change the grammar, then running vhd2vl with the `--debug` option will cause vhd2vl to trace how it is parsing the input file.
-See the bison documentation for more details.

 To test a copy of vhd2vl for regressions against the example code shipped, run `make` from this directory using a Bourne-style shell.
+If you have GHDL and/or iverilog installed, the example VHDL and Verilog code will be compiled -- and therefore syntax-checked -- with those tools.

 ## 4.0 MISSING FEATURES AND KNOWN INCORRECT OUTPUT:

-String types: awkward, because Verilog strings need predefined length
+String types: awkward, because Verilog strings need predefined length.

 Attribute: easy to parse, but I'm not sure what Verilog construct to turn it into.
 It smells like a parameter, not an (* attribute *).